Gokul-social/Fever_Oracle/README.md

-# Fever Forecaster Hub
+# Fever_Oracle

-Fever Forecaster Hub is a web application designed to help healthcare professionals monitor patients, assess their risk of fever, and manage alerts.
+Fever_Oracle is a web application designed to help healthcare professionals monitor patients, assess their risk of fever, and manage alerts.
 It provides a centralized dashboard to visualize patient data and track potential health issues.

 ## Features